“On top of my table”

-From start to finish, a move for a senior can be an overwhelming process.
+From start to finish, a downsizing move can be an overwhelming process.
 Let’s walk through the journey together with this fun ballad.
 It flows to the tune of “On Top of Old Smokey”.

 On top of my table, all covered with stuff,

 Are decades of treasures, going through them is tough.